Eiko-Tokura/meowbot/README.md

 Multiple bots can be started by using multiple sets of flags, starting with a run flag followed by other flags.
 ```

+### To Do

+- [ ] Adding TUI interface and control panel
+- [ ] ChatGPT Function Calling
+- [ ] Assistant And Notes Function
+- [ ] Using database to store user data and statistics
+- [ ] Provide interesting statistics functions to users
+- [ ] Bring back the funny hangman game
+- [ ] Implement common data shared among concurrent bot instances
+- [ ] Proper logging system
+- [ ] Upload `item` as a separate package to hackage